Hooked

 Introduction

-Following the trigger comes the action: the behavior is done in anticipation of reward.
-Companies leverage two basic pulleys of human behavior to increase the likelihood of an action occurring: the ease of performing an action and the psychological motivation to do it.
+Following the trigger comes the action: the behavior is done in anticipation of a reward.
+Companies leverage two basic pulleys of human behavior to increase the likelihood of an action occurring: the ease of performing an action and the psychological motivation to do it. - Variable Reward

 What distinguishes the Hook Model from a plain vanilla feedback loop is the Hook's ability to create a craving.
 Feedback loops are all around us, but predictable ones don't create desire.
 Variable rewards are one of the most powerful tools companies implement to hook users.